spencercarnage/personal/src/content/blog/tailwind-codemod.md

 }
 ```

-While sufficient for most use cases, there were limitations that this naming
+While sufficient for most use cases, there were limitations that came with using
-convention introduced.
+this naming convention.
 Need a color lighter than `primary-light`?
 Hello,
 `primary-lighter`.

 The new application had a `tailwind.config.mjs` ESM file that
 provided a more comprehensive palette that you would typically see in a code
 base that uses Tailwind: